cathay4t/nvme-mgmt/README.md

 ## Features
  * Rust create 'nvme-mgmt' with CLI and lib.
  * C library -- libnvme.so and libnvme.h
- * TODO: Python binding of libnvme
+ * Python binding of libnvme

 ## Compile and Test